EldarGljiva/WizardCombat/README.md

 - HTML
 - CSS
 - JavaScript
--

 ## What I've Learned

 Throughout the development of this project, I enriched my JavaScript knowledge by reading online documentation and experimenting to bring the game to life as I imagined.
 It was a valuable experience that allowed me to improve my coding skills and create an engaging interactive game.
 Importantly, I challenged myself by not using any frameworks like jQuery; instead, I wanted to test my ability to achieve the app's behavior using pure JavaScript.
+During development and while reading online documentation, I discovered the SweetAlert library, which enhanced the user experience with stylish alerts.
+It's been an exciting journey of learning and growth.

 ## How to Start